-2.3 Example: Solving a Costume Design Problem
+C. Example: Solving a Costume Design Problem

 Patterns are used in different domains in the humanities.
-But the term "pattern" is often rather problematic because of the different meanings it refers to [7].
-But used in the tradition described above patterns are a convincing tool to capture knowledge and make this knowledge easy accessible.
-In the MUSE project [17] patterns are used to document solutions of costume design problems in films.
+But the term "pattern" is often rather problematic because of the different meanings it refers to [5].
+But used in the sense introduced by C. Alexander [2], patterns are a convincing tool to capture knowledge and make this knowledge easily accessible.
+In the MUSE (MUSE - MUster Suchen und Erkennen, engl.: pattern search and identification) project [6], patterns are used to document solutions of costume design problems in films.

 This project is about solving a problem from the humanities (more specifically from the media studies), namely proving the existence of a costume language and providing such a costume language for several genres.
 The individual costumes found are documented as patterns (see Figure 2); note, that the pattern content shown is just an example and not yet a verified pattern.